 2–4 hours

 Dose sensitivity varies greatly between individuals.
-Body weight, tolerance, route of administration, and pre-existing conditions significantly affect outcomes.
+Body weight, tolerance, route of administration, combinations, and pre-existing conditions significantly affect outcomes.
+These figures are not dosing recommendations — they describe reported ranges, not safe amounts.

 Risks